NancokPS2/ChessLikeCSharp/Obsidian/How magic works.md

 The more easily a spell comes to someone, usually the safer it is.
 The more legendary and/or extreme spells tend to be more dangerous, regardless of expertise.
 With more grave possible side-effects should they be miss used or performed wrongly.

+## Inner workings
+Magic is directed by the [[Manifestations of conscience]].
+Acting on behalf of the people that shaped them.